 Why Choose Doctor Ghozland?

-Dr. Ghozland has over ten years worth of experience in the field of gynecology and vaginal reconstruction and has even pioneered several treatments that have become popular in the Los Angeles area.
+Dr. Ghozland has over ten years worth of experience in the field of gynecology and vaginal reconstruction and has even pioneered several treatments that have become popular in the Orange County area.
 Knowledgeable, kind, and well-educated, Dr. Ghozland uses the latest and best technology to ensure his patients are happy with their results.